vbuzzegoli/spectre/README.md

 > We wanna hear about your favorite apps! [@victorbuzzegoli](https://twitter.com/victorbuzzegoli)

-> Note: Names should not contain spaces.
+> Important: Names are case-sentive and should not contain spaces or any symbols other than dashes (-).

 ## Support